Cabbage Sausage Skillet is a quick lunch or dinner meal that tastes great any time of the year.

 - 2 Pieces Garlic Cloves chopped

-- 1 Teaspoon Caraway Seeds Whole
+- ½ Teaspoon Caraway Seeds Whole optional, you may substitute with cumin

-- 1 Teaspoon Paprika Powder
+- 1 Teaspoon Paprika Powder sweet or smoked (or both)

 - ¼ Teaspoon Black Pepper Ground